FIWARE/tutorials.CRUD-Operations/README.md

 ## Attribute CRUD Operations

 To perform CRUD operations on attributes, the `<entity-id>` must be known.
-Each attribute is effectively a key value pair.
+Each attribute is effectively a key-value pair.

   There are three endpoints: